 12 Alphabet Games for Kids

 Wondering how to teach the alphabet to kids?
 Children can learn the English Alphabet with these fun and interactive alphabet games for kids.
 Whether you are a teacher with an ESL class of English students, or a parent wanting to teach your child English, these alphabet games are great fun.
+Make sure you also check out our Reading Games for Kids post too!

 Below you will find: